EdixonAlberto/concord/packages/library/README.md

 }
 ```

-Concord contains a default command to test the connection with the bot.
+Concord contains a default command called `"ping"` to test the connection with the bot.

 ![command-ping](https://github.com/EdixonAlberto/concord/raw/dev/images/command-ping.png)